Frequency, subband selection, and RFI

 3

 HBA band affected by interference.
 It contains several digital audio stations.
-Final frequency selection should be done in close collaboration with observers Science Operations and Support staff.
+Final frequency selection should be done in close collaboration with the Science Data Center Operations.

 [ This band is not offered in cycles 14-17 ]